 Unfortunately, the small boat landed on the wrong side of the island.
 Rather than set sail again, part of the small group traveled 32 miles over dangerous, unmapped alpine mountain terrain for 36 hours straight in order to reach a whaling station on May 20.

 Shackleton and Worsley immediately organized a rescue for the twenty-two other crew members on Elephant Island.
 The crew was successfully rescued, after four failed attempts, on August 30, 1916.
 Amazingly, every member of Shackleton’s crew survived their harrowing months in the Antarctic.

 The Discovery of the Endurance Wreck

-Incredibly the wreck of Endurance was discovered in the Antarctic by The Falklands Maritime Heritage Trust, using the South African icebreaker, Agulhas II, on March 5, 2022, exactly 100 years after the funeral of Ernest Shackleton and 107 after the ship was crushed by the polar ice.
+Incredibly the wreck of Endurance was discovered in the Antarctic by The Falklands Maritime Heritage Trust, using the South African icebreaker Agulhas II, on March 5, 2022, exactly 100 years after the funeral of Ernest Shackleton and 107 after the ship was crushed by the polar ice.

 The ship was found upright and in what scientists are calling remarkably good condition.
-It is in, as director of exploration Mensun Bound noted, “a brilliant state of preservation.”
+It is in, as the director of the exploration Mensun Bound noted, “a brilliant state of preservation.”
 It’s even possible to make out the name “Endurance” on the stern.
-The wreck is being considered one of the most important shipwreck discoveries in modern history.
+The wreck is considered one of the most important shipwreck discoveries in modern history.

 Was the ship Endurance ever found?

 Yes, Endurance was recently discovered on March 5, 2022.
-It was lost for 107 years in the Antarctic waters and, amazingly, found in excellent condition.
+It was lost for 107 years in the Antarctic waters and, amazingly, was found in excellent condition.
 The rock is now considered one of the most important maritime discoveries in recent history.

 Did the crew of Endurance survive?